A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

-Just as cash represents trust, a CBDC must also instil trust in its users.
-Traditional payments are backed by institutional protections that help establish trust, while decentralised crypto assets lack these protections, making trust harder to establish~\cite{borio2019money} As such, the design of a CBDC wallet must provide uncompromising security, privacy, and identity protection while also supporting the regulations and protections similar to those that apply to centralised payment methods.
+Just as cash represents trust, a digital currency must also instil trust in its users.
+Traditional payments are backed by institutional protections that help establish trust, while decentralised crypto assets lack these protections, making trust harder to establish~\cite{borio2019money}.
+As such, the design of a digital currency wallet must provide uncompromising security, privacy, and identity protection while also supporting the regulations and protections similar to those that apply to centralised payment methods.
 This would allow for trust and give users equal options to choose their preferred form of payment.
+Achieving privacy by design requires a transaction paradigm that differs substantially from the four-point pull payments that are characteristic of retail transactions in much of the world.
+Specifically, privacy requires a mechanism for unlinking the identities of the transacting parties from each other in the transaction channel.
+This can be achieved with blind signatures, as described earlier, or via zero-knowledge proofs, as are used in some privacy-enabling cryptocurrency systems, such as Zcash and Monero.
+In addition, since one of the parties must communicate with a third party to achieve fair exchange, we suggest that in most cases that party should be the payee rather than the payer.
+As a merchant, the payee is more likely to be subject to tax obligations and business regulations than the payer and, as a consumer, an ordinary individual is more likely to suffer harm through the profiling of his or her transactions.

+The requirements underpinning our design assume that the payer would be anonymous and the payee would be known, with blind signatures ensuring that the payer's identity is not associated with the transaction~\cite{goodell2021scalable}.
+Following the logic articulated by Auer and Böhme, we understand that privacy by design requires the system to use tokens rather than balances, as account balances require the creation of an identity which is accessed on successive transactions~\cite{auer2020a}.
+We also assume that compliance requirements (such as tax and sanctions policy) would be enforced on the side of the payee, who receives the digital assets.

-A person using CBDC should not need service relationships to use their money.
+A person using digital currency should not need service relationships to use their money.
 For this reason, we turned to the non-custodial design, which provides hardware and software options for wallet design and allows for better implementation of user-friendliness in its core design.
-Our design concerns follow core principles: the wallet must store CBDC information, perform cryptographic functions, and have the ability to send and receive data.
-To ensure privacy and security, wallets must not be identifiable and must not require registration or trusted computing.
-We considered several wallet design options and approaches that can satisfy our requirements to varying degrees.
-These were represented by four concept wallets:
+Our design concerns follow core principles: the wallet must store digital currency information, perform cryptographic functions, and have the ability to send and receive data.